Psychology and spirituality

-Spiritual inclinations can be psychologically interpreted as reality - flight into a healthy and ideal world, to which the fugitive neurotic approaches in his role with the aim of "enlightenment", becoming a member in the ranks of the great ones (such gods are inconceivable here), possibly endowed with supernatural powers (Siddhis), and at least secretly superior to the human(non-recognition of their authority) - which some dubious sects even advertise.
+Spiritual inclinations can be psychologically interpreted as reality - flight into a healthy and ideal world, to which the fugitive neurotic approaches in his role with the aim of "enlightenment", of becoming a member in the ranks of the great ones (such gods are inconceivable here), possibly endowed with supernatural powers (Siddhis), and at least secretly superior to the human(non-recognition of their authority) - which some dubious sects even advertise.

 The structured meditation, of which also some clinical variants have been developed, is here a kind of self-hypnosis with hallucinations (which, however, can occur during unsystematic training - and as CBS) for these scientifically enlightened ladies and gentlemen, and a loss of reality.
 Clinical methods are e.g. the Benson method, the Clinical-Standardized Meditation (CSM) according to Carrington, and the Mindfulness-based Stress Reduction (MBSR) program, according to John Kabat-Zinn.
 The Vipassana is recently being investigated in detail from a neurologic standpoint(Gamma-Waves).

 After all, the autogenic training resembles a mixture of Qi-Gong, Hatha-Yoga and magical imagination-training.

 Lately it has been attempted to get a grip on these techniques neurologically with measurements of brain waves (head-skin waves) and chemical changes in the brain in order to exploit their advantages, because there is a lack of effective treatment methods, but also to explain these exercises to neuronal stimuli (!) such as acupuncture.
-Gamma-Brainwaves do of course not necessarily mean spirituality.
+Gamma-Brain-Skin-waves are of course not necessarily equivalent with spirituality.